PlatformOfTrust/docs/source/index.html.md

 > Some instructions and tips to make your life easier (and less support requests to us):

+> - **Create an account in sandbox** environment from https://world-sandbox.oftrust.net/

 > - Endpoints related code examples are constructed against **SANDBOX environment `https://api-sandbox.oftrust.net/`**.

 > - In **PRODUCTION** use, change domain in api endpoints to `https://api.oftrust.net/`

-> - **How to get needed Bearer Token?** See [Authentication section](#how-to-get-bearer-token)
+> - To test APIs you need **to get needed Bearer Token** See [Authentication section](#use-bearer-token-and-how-to-get-it)

 > If you found a bug or missing information in the documentation, contact us at dev@oftrust.net or create an [issue in Github](https://github.com/PlatformOfTrust/docs/issues/new).

+* First **create an account in sandbox** version of World app.
+If you have an account in production environment, that does not work in the sandbox environment.

+<input type="button" value="Click Me"></input>

-* You should get familiar with [Authentication](#authentication) process regardless of are you integration data sources or building applications.
+* You should **get familiar with [Authentication](#authentication) process** regardless of are you integration data sources or building applications.

-* Related to authentication is the Bearer Token which is needed in some of the API calls.
-Check out the [How to get Bearer token?](#how-to-get-bearer-token)
+* Related to authentication is the **Bearer Token** which is needed in some of the API calls.
+Check out the [How to get Bearer token?](#use-bearer-token-and-how-to-get-it)

 * Some of the API endpoints are CORS enabled and they are marked in the description.

-* Another thing to understand is the ontologies.
-We recommend that you [get familiar with core ontologies](https://github.com/PlatformOfTrust/standards/blob/master/README.md) especially if you are integrating data sources to the Platform of Trust.
+* Another thing to understand is the harmonised data models.
+We recommend that you **[get familiar with core ontologies](https://github.com/PlatformOfTrust/standards/blob/master/README.md)** especially if you are integrating data sources to the Platform of Trust.

 ## Standards used